azabiong/vim-highlighter/README.md

   ```vim
    :Hi ==
   ```
-  and switch back to the default single window highlighting mode using:
+  and switch back to default single window highlighting mode using:
   ```vim
    :Hi =
   ```
-> '**Sync Mode**' applies to all windows in the current tab-page, and can be set differently for each tab-page.
+  '**Sync Mode**' applies to all windows in the current tab-page, and can be set differently for each tab-page.
+  &nbsp;

 ## One Time Highlight